Go-Noji/ReversePaneColor/README.md

 Once it is executed once again, it will be released.

 ## Installation
-* Method 1: Open the Brackets Extension Manager and search for `ReversePaneColor`
+1: Open the Brackets Extension Manager and search for `Reverse Pane Color`.
-* Method 2: Download directly from GitHub using either the latest release and install the contents to `extensions/user/reversePaneColor` folder.
+2: Please push install button.

 ## License
 The MIT License